Doom (franchise): Reception

 In 1996, Next Generation ranked the series as the 19th top game of all time, for how "despite the hundreds of copycat titles, no one has ever been able to equal id's original, pulsing classic."
 In 1999, Next Generation listed the Doom series as number 25 on their "Top 50 Games of All Time," commenting that, "despite the graphic advances since Doom was released, the pixilated Barons of Hell and Cyber Demons still rank as some of the scariest things that can grace your screen."

 The series' unnamed protagonist, a marine, has had a mostly positive reception.
 In 2009, GameDaily included "the Marine" on its list of "ten game heroes who fail at the simple stuff" for his inability to look up and down in the original series.
 UGO Networks ranked him fourth on its 2012 list of best silent protagonists in video games, noting his courage to continue in silence even when he faces Hell's army.
 In 2013, Complex ranked Doomguy at number 16 on its list of the greatest soldiers in video games for being "the original video game space marine" and "one of the classic silent protagonists."
-Both CraveOnline and VGRC ranked him the fifth most "badass" male character in the video game's history.
+Both CraveOnline and VGRC ranked him the fifth most "badass" male character in the history of video games.

+Aggregate review scores As of January 21, 2021.